 ✦ Community Psychoanalysis Speaker Series ✦

-The Community Speaker Series is a program of talks on psychoanalysis and politics that are open to the public, with past talks ranging from 2021 - 2025, sponsored by the Foundation for Community Psychoanalysis and the Greene Clinic.
+The Community Psychoanalysis Speaker Series is a program of talks on psychoanalysis and politics that are open to the public, with past talks ranging from 2021 - 2025, sponsored by the Foundation for Community Psychoanalysis and the Greene Clinic.

 The Community Psychoanalysis Speaker Series runs along with the Psychosis in the City lecture series through Spring 2025.